CompileZero/elixir-phoenix-learning-kit/projects/3-phoenix-list/README.md

       1. Add the code snippet
       2. Add a ###### Explanation
       3. Explain the code in points
-4. Use 💡 and ⭐️ for Tips and Points to remember later respectively.
+4. Use 💡 and ⭐️ for Tips and Point to remember later respectively.
 ## Legend
+#### 🏔 : Definition
 #### 📔 : Code Explanation
 #### <=> : Which is the same as
 #### 💡: Tip